Verity!

-Verity! is a weekly podcast about the television show, Doctor Who as seen through the eyes of a rotating cast of six women.
-Verity! has a female-centered format and is a feminist podcast.
+Verity! was a weekly podcast about the television show Doctor Who, as seen through the eyes of a rotating cast of six women, running from January 2013 to August 2026.
+Verity! had a female-centered format and was a feminist podcast.
 It was nominated for the "Best Fancast" at the Hugo Awards in 2014 and 2018.
 The Verity! contributors are all Doctor Who fans and live in Canada, the United States, the United Kingdom and Australia.
-The show has been described as "intelligently fannish" and referenced as a recommended podcast.
+The show was described as "intelligently fannish" and referenced as a recommended podcast.

 History

 Verity! first aired January 2013.
 Deborah Stanish, the moderator of the podcast, met most of the other participants at conventions or other Doctor Who events or by working with them on non-fiction, Doctor Who-related books.
 Stanish wanted to hear the female and minority voices of Doctor Who fans and decided to start a podcast where several women could lend their view to the show and issues surrounding it.
 The format of having only women on the podcast made it stand out among the many other Doctor Who-related podcasts.

-The podcast's name is a homage to Verity Lambert, the first producer of Doctor Who.
+The podcast's name was a homage to Verity Lambert, the first producer of Doctor Who.

 Content

-Verity! shows consist of a discussion of various topics touching on and about Doctor Who among the cast members.
-There is a "proper" episode every other week that is about an hour long and is based on a theme that the podcasters follow all year.
-The other episodes are shorter, about twenty to forty minutes and can be on any topic the women choose.
-Erika Ensign and Stanish participate in most episodes: Stanish is the moderator and Ensign does the technical work.
-The other four cast members rotate, except for large celebratory episodes where all six come together for the show.
-Each contributor to Verity! lives in a different part of the world, so they record in their own locations and are connected via a Skype call.
+Verity! shows consisted of a discussion of various topics touching on and about Doctor Who among the cast members.
+There was a "proper" episode every other week that is about an hour long and is based on a theme that the podcasters follow all year.
+The other episodes were shorter, about twenty to forty minutes and on any topic the women choose.
+Erika Ensign and Stanish participated in most episodes: Stanish was the moderator and Ensign did the technical work.
+The other four cast members rotated, except for large celebratory episodes where all six came together for the show.
+Each contributor to Verity! lived in a different part of the world, so they recorded in their own locations and connected via a Skype call.

-Verity! is not scripted, except for some contributors, like Ensign and Stanish, who use occasional notes in order to stay on topic.
-Overall, the show is not heavily edited and is meant to sound like a natural conversational flow.
+Verity! was not scripted, except for some contributors, like Ensign and Stanish, who used occasional notes in order to stay on topic.
+Overall, the show was not heavily edited and was meant to sound like a natural conversational flow.

 In a January 2023 episode, the podcasters announced a hiatus.
 The podcast returned in November 2023, with all of the original cast discussing the three Doctor Who specials featuring David Tennant, and the Doctor Who Christmas special in December, in a series of winter podcast episodes.
+On August 5, 2026, the podcast released its final episode, with all six contributors participating.